-Moldovan energy regulator ANRE has set new feed-in tariffs for solar, wind, biogas, biomass and hydroelectric projects developed under a 168 MW renewable energy scheme which is being implemented after a new clean energy law came into force in March 2018.
+Moldovan energy regulator ANRE has proposed new feed-in tariffs for solar, wind, biogas, biomass and hydroelectric projects to be developed under a 168 MW renewable energy scheme which is being implemented after a clean energy law came into force in March 2018.

-Some 18 months after the provisions came into force ANRE has calculated the tariffs, which will go out to public consultation.
+Some 18 months after the provisions came into force ANRE has calculated its proposed tariff levels, which will now go out to public consultation.

-The tariff for projects with a 10 kW-1 MW capacity was set at MDL1.79/kWh ($0.10).
+The proposed tariff for projects with a 10 kW-1 MW capacity is MDL1.79/kWh ($0.10).
 The Moldovan government intends to allocate around 15 MW of capacity for systems that size and to award a 15-year tariff, with state-owned energy distributor Energocom the sole buyer of the electricity generated.

 The 15-year tariff paid to projects with a capacity larger than 1 MW will be determined by an auction regime for which the details have not yet been finalized.
 A commission has been created to prepare the guidelines and auctions are expected to start early in the new year.

 Net-metered customers will receive MDL0.90-1-10, depending on their power distributor, for excess energy exported to the grid.

 Solar project developers which include the cost of plants in share capital also qualify for VAT exemption.

 According to the latest statistics published by the International Renewable Energy Agency, Moldova had only 2 MW of installed PV capacity at the end of last year.
 The country desperately needs more clean energy capacity as it has promised the European Union it will source at least 10% of its electricity consumption from renewables by next year.